 The descriptions of the experience drawn from the research offered valuable insights into the subjects's perceptions of their participation in the workcamp.
 The small size and nature of the sample preclude statistical generalizations to the larger population.
 Nevertheless, the following conclusions have been advanced for further research:

 (1) Participation in a Christian youth workcamp experience can promote psychosocial maturity by contributing to increased self-reliance and self-esteem, a greater ability to empathize with others, a stronger appreciation for community, greater concern for the needs of others, and a greater commitment to serving others.
 (2) The increased ability to empathize with others is correlated with an enhanced spiritual consciousness.
 (3) The particular aspect of spiritual perception (i.e., cognitive, affective, or volitional) which received the greater emphasis in a given workcamp tended to elicit statements which suggested enhanced spiritual consciousness in the same domain.
 (4) The programmatic components of the workcamp experience contributing to personal development and spiritual growth were community development, leadership development, intentional reflection, and engagement in meaningful service for others.

 Kidd, Timothy W., "Psychosocial development through service-learning enhanced spiritual consciousness in workcamp experience" (1994).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 57.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."